 The shop provides a great opportunity to gain valuable work experience in retail and customer interaction, learn new skills and being part of a team, for some people this will provide a stepping stone to to paid employment.

-Cafe ALDAG is situated in St. George’s Christian Centre, Barnett Wood Lane, Ashtead and aims to provide fulfilling long term work experience for twelve adults with a learning disability by developing catering skills and in doing so to provide a valued service to the church community and local people.
-The young people learn a variety of work skills supported by a paid manager and a team of volunteers.
+The café is a partnership between the church and ALDAG and aims to provide fulfilling long term work experience for four adults with a learning disability by developing hospitality skills and in doing so to provide a valued service to the church community and local people.